CodeAndCrux/codeandcrux.github.io/_posts/2022-09-13-fight-oppression-with-rest.md

 One complaint, published in a Soviet newspaper, said, "what is there for us to do at home if our wives are in the factory, our children at school and nobody can visit us?
 It is no holiday if you have to have it alone" [^2].

 The sociologist Eviatar Zerubavel points out that it is possible that the nepreryvka's detriment to religious and family life was intentional.
-Without a common resting day, it is easier for societal powers to divide and conquer because it is harder for the people to unite and stand up for themselves.
+Without a common resting day, it is easier for societal powers to divide and conquer because it is harder for the people to unite and stand up for themselves [^2].

 It is harder for friendships to form, and friendships are a grave threat to tyrants.
 When two or more people find a common goal (this is how CS Lewis defines friendship), they are capable of revolution.
 Bill Gates and Paul Allen started Microsoft and changed the world.
 Steve Jobs and Steve Wozniak did the same when they started Apple.
 Revolutions begin with friendships.
 Taking away a common day of rest, thus straining friendships, is a great way for an absolutist state to maintain its power.